 Dear Mr XXXX,

-If you have a contactless debit, credit or charge card, you can now use this to pay for a single bus journey by touching in on the yellow card reader.
+If you have a contactless debit, credit or , you can now use this to pay for a single journey by touching in on the yellow card reader.
 So if you run out of credit on your Oyster card or normally pay cash, you may find this a useful alternative.
-The fare will be the same as a single Oyster fare, although Oyster daily price capping does not currently apply.
+The fare will be the same as a single fare, although Oyster daily price capping does not currently apply.

-If you have more than one card that is now accepted on London's buses (for example an Oyster card and a contactless payment card), please choose which card you intend to pay with, and touch it separately on the yellow reader.
+If you have more than one card that is now accepted on 's buses (for example an and a card), please choose which card you intend to pay with, and touch it separately on the yellow reader.
 If you present two cards together, the reader will normally reject them both, but there is a small possibility of payment being taken from a card which you did not intend to use.

 For more information, please visit tfl.gov.uk/contactless